CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Information Security Officer
 * IT managers
 * User representatives
-* Data Protection OfficerIf necessary, representatives of the audit, the judiciary, the staff representation and the management level of the institution should be consulted.
+* Data Protection Officer
+If necessary, representatives of the audit, the judiciary, the staff representation and the management level of the institution should be consulted.

 ** Appointment of a responsible manager **